mxcube/mxcubecore/docs/source/dev/abstract_classes.md

     UNKNOWN = "UNKNOWN"
 ```
-The VALUES object is asigned to BaseValueEnum.
+The VALUES object is assigned to BaseValueEnum.
 In the inheriting from AbstractNState classes it is overloaded by simply getting the information from the configuration file.
 For example, from the following configuration
 ```
 <values>{"A10": (0, 10, 0.15), "A20": (1, 20, 0.3), "A30": (2, 30, 0.63), "A50": (3, 50, 0.9), "A75": (4, 75, 0.96)}</values>